-Increasing demand for food has raised a case for extracting maximum yield from the available agricultural landscape, giving birth to the market for agricultural robots, according to a recent business and commerce study by Transparency Market Research.
-The report states that there will be a 24.1 percent increase in demand for agricultural robots until 2024 that can be used for weed control, cloud seeding, seed planting, soil analysis, and environmental monitoring.
+According to a recent business and commerce study by Transparency Market Research, the increasing demand for food has raised a case for extracting maximum yield from the available agricultural landscape, giving birth to the market for agricultural robots.
+The report states that there will be a 24.1 percent increase in demand for agricultural robots that can be used for weed control, cloud seeding, seed planting, soil analysis, and environmental monitoring.

-The researchers say that as awareness of the advantages of robots grows and technology for the economical parts of the world becomes more affordable, demand for global agricultural robots will increase at a CAGR of 24.1 per cent over the projected five-year period.
+The researchers say that as awareness of the advantages of robots grows and the technology becomes more affordable, demand for global agricultural robots will increase at a CAGR of 24.1 percent over the projected five-year period.

 In this post, we will discuss some of the main use cases of robotics in agriculture.

 Harvesting is one of today’s major challenges facing fruit and vegetable growers, as they face rising labor and energy costs and decreasing profitability.
 To overcome this, robotics firms work with farmers to create robots that work alongside the existing workforce and fill gaps in productivity.